-Average and standard deviation for exponentially weighted values can be calculated as:
+The average and standard deviation for exponentially weighted values can be calculated as:

 Relative Volatility Index

 There are many other volatility measures that each give some signals and information about the price movement.
 Some of these measures might be a bit complicated to calculate.
-Some of these volatility indicators are provided in the NYMEX chart data, such as Relative Volatility Index (RVI).
+Some of these volatility indicators are provided in the NYMEX chart data, such as the Relative Volatility Index (RVI).
 Relative Volatility Index gives us an indicator of the direction and magnitude of the volatility.